spren9er/tilez/README.md

 ### Layout Algorithm

 1. We take one tile after the other of first sorted group above (tiles of absolute sizes) and for each tile we determine its size, as long as enough space is available.
 A tile which doesn't fit completely in available space is cut off.
 Then, rest of tiles will have zero size.
+2. For determining other tiles sizes, we have to look at each specific layout mode
-2. If sizes of all tiles of first group are determined and there is still space left, the available space will be distributed between all remaining tiles in the following way:
+   1. [_'spacing'_] If sizes of all tiles of first group are determined and there is still space left, the available space will be distributed between all remaining tiles in the following way:
-   1. Filter out tiles of relative size which can't be rendered, because their calculated size is less than 1px (or 1px + _inner padding_ for _'spacing'_ layout).
+      1. Filter out tiles of relative size which can't be rendered, because their calculated size is less than _1px + inner padding_.
       2. For all remaining tiles of second group (tiles of relative sizes), we will process tiles like in step 1: Resulting sizes will be determined one by one.
 If there is not enough space available, tile will be cut off and all remaining tiles will have zero size.
       3. If sizes of all tiles of relative sizes are determined and there is still space left, we consider the last group of tiles (flex tiles w/o size specification).
-Let's assume there are _n_ flex tiles left.
+Assuming there are _n_ flex tiles left.
 Their size will be calculated by distributing remaining space equally across flex tiles (each flex tile will have same size).
-If sizes are less than 1px or 1px + _inner padding_, respectively, we try to distribute remaining space across n-1 flex tiles, then n-2 flex tiles, and so on.
+If sizes are less than _1px + inner padding_, we try to distribute remaining space across n-1 flex tiles, then n-2 flex tiles, and so on.
 Finally, we either have some flex tiles with large enough sizes to render or all flex tiles will have zero size.
+   2. [_'sizing'_] Let _m_ be the number of tiles with relative and flex sizes.
+We try to distribute _k <= m_ tiles (with _k_ max.).
+      1. We start with _k=m_ and determine sizes of first _k_ tiles with relative and flex sizes.
+      2. First, we subtract _(k - 1) x inner padding_ from available space.
+      3. Then, for the remaining space we apply above steps like in _'spacing'_ mode, with one difference: minimum render size is now _1px_.
+      4. If steps are not successful (_k_ tiles can't be rendered), then we decrement _k_ and try again.
+Algorithm stops latest when _k=0_ and all tiles have zero size.

 So far, we only computed the resulting size for each tile.
 Now, we consider the rendering algorithm.
 When all sizes are determined with the process above, tiles are grouped according to their alignment w.r.t. stack direction (_'hAlign'_ for _'horizontal'_ and _'vAlign'_ for _'vertical'_).